amedonis/amedonis/README.md

 <h3 align="center">Aspiring Android Developer</h3>

 - 🔭 I am currently working on a startup project with my friends.
 Getting an app to a minimum viable product level.
 - Another project I'm working on is [Jim](https://github.com/amedonis/Jim/).
-Currently implementing barcode scanner, food database API and persisting data outside the app's internal storage(AWS S3/Firebase)
+Currently reworking the app, implementing barcode scanner, food database API and persisting data outside the app's internal storage(AWS S3/Firebase), learning more about unit tests, and releasing it on Google Play.

 - 🌱 I’m currently learning **AWS S3, Firebase, and general cloud storage solutions**